iquercorb/OpenModMan/README.md

 ## Version history

 0.9.9 (not released yet)
  - Fix command shortcuts still working when main dialog is not active.
+ - New Uninstall tree - uninstall with dependencies - feature.

 0.9.8 (04-01-2022)
  - Add support and automatic follow of HTTP redirect responses.
  - Fix Network ListView columns click wrongly pops up contextual menu.
  - Fix Network ListView not properly redrawn after item sorting.
  - Fix Network Abort button not properly enabled at download start.
  - Fix Package Editor not properly clear properties of modified existing package.
  - New menu and shortcut to load seleted package in Package Editor.
  - Fix not working delete repository button of Network tab.
  - Fix overly long warning messages with huge packages list.

 0.9.7 (07-18-2021)
  - Developer mode back as enabled by default.